stephennewman/budgenudge/SLACK_SETUP.md

 # 🔔 Slack Notifications Setup Guide

-This guide will help you set up Slack notifications for new user signups in BudgeNudge.
+This guide will help you set up Slack notifications for new user signups in Krezzo.

 ## 📋 Overview

-When a new user completes email verification and account setup, BudgeNudge will automatically send a rich notification to your Slack channel with:
+When a new user completes email verification and account setup, Krezzo will automatically send a rich notification to your Slack channel with:

 - ✅ User details (name, email, phone)
 - ✅ Signup timestamp